 Since college will be starting back up in 2 months, it seems to be a good time to address it.
 Over the years, I have used the GI Bill and Voc Rehab.
 When it comes to this question, the answer is not as clear as most people think.

 About Chapter 31 Voc Rehab

 While most veterans asking this question are already qualified, some are not.
 So we’ll start from this understanding.
-In order to qualify for Chapter 31 Vocational Rehab, you’ll need to have a 20% disabitliy rating.
+In order to qualify for Chapter 31 Vocational Rehab, you’ll need to have a 20% disability rating.
 Or, you’ll need a 10% rating that the Voc Rehab Counselor feels seriously prohibits your ability to have or maintain employment.

 Changes to the Post 9/11 GI Bill

 According to the VA, disabled veterans who qualify for Chapter 31 will be able to opt for the GI Bill stipend while enrolled in training or college.
-This option lasts for as long as you have GI Bill entitlement.
-Once you use up the amount, up to 36 months, your stipend will revert back to the Voc Rehab stipend, around $554 per month for single veterans from $1,300 per month.
+This option is available so long as you have some entitlement to GI Bill remaining when you make the switch, and the stipend amount is substantially higher through this new option.

 Sometimes this is good, but sometimes the “one size fits all” approach is inappropriate.
 After all, the veteran is the one who needs to live with the decision, not the Voc Rehab Counselor.
 Veterans wishing to have greater flexibility will then need to use the GI Bill.

 The Voc Rehab Switcharoo